 - 1. Maintain a minimum grade point average in high school courses as specified by the enrolling college or university, usually at least a 2.5 or higher. - 2.
-Obtain written permission from the Director of Student Services. - 3.
-Fill out a college admission application and submit a copy of the application and course registration materials to LHS each time a course is taken. - 4.
-Students must maintain enrollment in at least 3 classes at LHS.
+Fill out a college admission application and submit a copy of the application and course registration materials to LHS each time a course is taken. - 3.
+Enrollment is accomplished by submission of appropriate forms to the institution offering the desired class.
+Payment of all course fees is made by the student directly to the college or institution.